-Another client, represented by one of the most respected agents in publishing, uses more colorful language: "Hy Bender is the f*cking bomb.
+Another recent client, represented by one of the most respected agents in publishing, uses more colorful language: "Hy Bender is the f*cking bomb.
 My book proposal has finally come together and I have him to thank for it.
 He's brutally honest, but sh*t does it make my writing sing on the page.
 Hire him if you want your ass kicked."
 I'm not actually unkind to any part of the anatomy; but I'm tough on pages, because it ultimately makes a book as great as it can possibly be.
-This client recently received the following glowing endorsement from Elizabeth Gilbert, the #1 New York Times bestselling author of Eat Pray Love: "She is smart and funny and sick
+This client received the following glowing endorsement from Elizabeth Gilbert, the #1 New York Times bestselling author of Eat Pray Love: "She is smart and funny and sick

 and wrong and dark and playful and smart as hell—and I love her.This book is